-A standard secondary silencer of the side resonant/absorption type has to be added.
-This silencer may be of a standard type, approved by the F3 Pylon Racing Subcommittee according to the homologation procedure as described in paragraph A.5P.3.
-It is to be fitted to the exhaust outlet of the primary silencer or integrated with the primary silencer according to one of the principles shown in diagram.
+A secondary silencer has to be added.
+It is to be fitted to the exhaust outlet of the primary silencer or integrated with the primary silencer according to one of the examples shown in diagram.
 A.5P.1 (a) & (b).